 Larger rectangular shaped cab spectacles were fitted rather than the small round spectacles on the previous engines.
 A tool box was formed as part of the side tank platework inside the cab, rather than being a separate wooden chest mounted on top of the left hand side tank forwards of the cab.
-The injector overflow pipes were carried down the outside of the water tanks to finish below footplate level, bizarrely dissecting the still centrally mounted brass name plates on No.4 Loch and No.5 Mona in such a manner that the letters of the names were spaced to allow for the pipe!
-Engine No.6 Peveril was built one year later to the same design as No.4 and No.5, albeit her name plates were positioned on the forward part of her side tanks.
-The image of No.4 (left) shows the original arrangement of injector overflow pipe explaining the letter arrangements on the nameplates and earlier heavier lining detail.
+The injector overflow pipes were carried down the outside of the water tanks to finish below footplate level, bizarrely dissecting the still centrally mounted brass nameplates on No.4 Loch and No.5 Mona in such a manner that the letters of the names were spaced to allow for the pipe!
+No.6 Peveril was built one year later to the same design as No.4 and No.5, albeit her name plates were positioned on the forward part of her side tanks.

-Her present 3’ 3” diameter boiler with Ross “pop” safety valves, welded smokebox and cast chimney were supplied by Beyer, Peacock in 1946 when the locomotive was last extensively overhauled and outshopped painted in the post-war standard “Indian” Red livery with black lining edged yellow or “straw” .
+Her present 3’ 3" diameter boiler with Ross “pop” safety valves, welded smokebox and cast chimney were supplied by Beyer, Peacock & Co., in 1946 when No.5 was painted in the post-war Indian Red livery with black lining edged yellow.
 Carriage steam-heating supply equipment and the brass numeral on the left hand side tank were fitted at this time.
-No.5 was withdrawn from service after closure of the Peel and Ramsey lines in 1968, carrying the “Spring” Green' livery adopted by Lord Ailsa in 1967, with black lining edged white, and red painted connecting and coupling rods.
-Her last recorded mileage in 1964 was 1,896,370 but records indicate that she did see limited service in 1969 on the south line but following a burst tube whilst on permanent way duties in early 1970 ensuring that the locomotive was withdrawn with no consideration given to an overhaul owing to her poor condition.
+She was withdrawn from service after closure of the Peel and Ramsey lines in 1968, carrying the Spring Green livery adopted by Lord Ailsa in 1967, with black lining edged white, and red painted connecting and coupling rods.
+Her last recorded mileage in 1964 was 1,896,370, but the locomotive was steamed as late as 1970 on departmental duties when a burst boiler tube saw her withdrawn from service and placed into storage.

-No.5 was purchased privately by the now-defunct Isle of Man Railway Society (later the Isle of Man Railways & Tramways Preservation Society and now reformed as The Three Foot Gauge Railway Society) for preservation in 1978 but has remained un-restored on the Railway ever since, residing for twenty years in the old corrugated iron carriage shed at Douglas until it was demolished in 1999.
-The locomotive was relocated for a short while into the Infill Shed created behind the Running Shed at Douglas.
-She was later to be enveloped in a sealed tent with sister engine No.9 Douglas at the back of the new carriage shed.
-No.5 Mona returned to Government ownership in 2012.
-The locomotive was partly dismantled in 2020 for removal of asbestos, at which point the possibility of cosmetic restoration was first discussed.
-It was moved to Port St. Mary for our volunteers to commence work on the frames and tanks in January 2022 and by December of that year the boiler (previously stored at Port Erin) and the cab sheets (with J.C.K. at Balthane) were reunited as work gathered pace.
+The locomotive was purchased privately for preservation by the now-defunct Isle of Man Railway Society in 1978 but has remained unrestored and stored on the railway ever since, residing for twenty years in the old corrugated iron carriage shed at Douglas Station until it was demolished in 1999.
+She was then relocated for a short while into the infill shed (a new covered area created behind the running shed).
+Later the locomotive was to be enveloped in a sealed tent with sister No.9 Douglas at the back of the new carriage shed.
+No.5 returned to Government ownership in 2012 and in 2020 was removed from the sealed tent and brought by rail to Port St. Mary where expert contractors decontaminated the locomotive of asbestos, thereafter remaining in dismantled form.
+In 2021 the Supporters’ Association announced their plan to cosmetically restore the locomotive for display purposes and work began on the frames in early 2022, the boiler and cabs being returned in December of that year.
+Work progressed so the locomotive could take part in the 150th anniversary celebrations later that year, appearing in the Spring Green livery, that which she last carried in service.